Raiza04/Proj/todo_list/README.md

 # Todo List (Terminal)

 **Description**
-This project is a simple todo list that runs on the terminal and only uses standard C++ libraries.
+This project is a simple todo list that runs in the terminal and only uses standard C++ libraries.

 **Important:**
 Make sure you execute the program while your are in the directory where data.txt is